Gabrysiewicz/S9_Web-Applications-Security/README.md

 </p>

 <hr/>
-<h3> IN this example we can see how "test2" tries to access "My Messagess" view for "test" user, but because he isnt logged in as him, he sees just default "Messages.php" view that is available for all users </h3>
+<h3> In this example we can see how "test2" tries to access "My Messagess" view for "test" user, but because he isnt logged in as him, he sees just default "Messages.php" view that is available for all users </h3>
 <p align='center'>
   <img src="https://github.com/Gabrysiewicz/S9_Web-Applications-Security/blob/lab6/img/Task6_2i.png">
 </p>